Sonik Kicks: Singles

-"Starlite" was the first single released from the album, as a download and vinyl 12" in August 2011, it reached #113 in the UK Singles Chart.
+"Starlite" was the first single released from the album, as a download and vinyl 12" in August 2011, it reached number 113 in the UK singles chart.

-"That Dangerous Age" was released in March 2012 as a CD, vinyl 7" and download, peaking at #66 in the UK.
+"That Dangerous Age" was released in March 2012 as a CD, vinyl 7" and download, peaking at number 66 in the UK.
 It was performed live on The Jonathan Ross Show.

-"Birthday" was released as a non-album download single in August 2012, peaking at #64 in the UK Singles Chart.
+"Birthday" was released as a non-album download single in August 2012, peaking at number 64 in the UK singles chart.